-- Air quality monitoring to track dust debris and vehicle emissions to ensure that construction activities don't impact the quality of the environment. - Site hoarding where possible to help reduce noise. - Daytime work hours for current phase of work (7:00 a.m. to 7:00 p.m.). - Continuous loop truck routes, reducing need for trucks to reverse using back-up alarms. - Street sweepers and wheel cleaning as needed to ensure soil and sediment is kept off city streets and sidewalks.
+- Daytime work hours for current phase of work (7:00 a.m. to 7:00 p.m.). - 5-meter-high noise wall along King Street East, Berkeley Street and Front street East to help reduce noise. - Use of auger cleaner on the drill rig to reduce noise level. - Continuous loop truck routes, reducing need for trucks to reverse using back-up alarms. - Air quality monitoring to track dust debris and vehicle emissions to ensure that construction activities don't impact the quality of the environment. - Dust control measures. - Street sweepers and wheel cleaning as needed to ensure soil and sediment is kept off city streets and sidewalks.